buraksuu/buraksuu/README.md

 # 🚀 Hey, I'm Burak!

-- As a Penetration Tester Assistant, I actively work in the field of cybersecurity, specializing in network security, web application security, and penetration testing.
-I am committed to continuous learning and staying ahead of emerging threats through in-depth analysis and research.
+- I’m a Penetration Tester and Low-Level Security Researcher with hands-on experience across Web, Mobile, API, Internal, and Wireless environments.
+I’ve published a CVE as part of my security research, contributing to the global infosec community.
+My work centers on practical exploitation, vulnerability discovery, and staying ahead of emerging threats through continuous learning and research.

-🎯 **Cyber Security Researcher | Pentester | CTF Player**
-🔍 Passionate about **Low Level Security Researcher, Web & System Security**
-📌 Constantly breaking and securing things in the digital world
+🎯 **Penetration Tester & Low Level Security Researcher**

 ---